joshuagryphon/plastid/docs/source/FAQ.rst

 The tests won't run
 ...................
 In order to run the tests, you need to download the `test dataset <https://www.dropbox.com/s/h17go7tnas4hpby/plastid_test_data.tar.bz2?dl=0>`_ and unpack it into ``plastid/test/``.
-We didn't include this in the main package in order to keep the download small.
+We decided not to include the test data in the main package in order to keep the download small.

 Install fails midway
 ....................

-This is a due to a `known quirk <https://github.com/numpy/numpy/issues/2434>`_ with `NumPy`_ and `SciPy`_ installation in Python.
+This can be due to a `known quirk <https://github.com/numpy/numpy/issues/2434>`_ with `NumPy`_ and `SciPy`_ installation in Python.
 As a workaround.
 Just install `NumPy`_ and `pysam`_ first.
 Starting in the folder where you cloned :data:`plastid`: